IBM/kar/docs/kar-deployments.md

 You will need a cluster on which you have the cluster-admin role.

-When deploying on an IBM Cloud managed cluster, you will use pre-built images from the KAR project namespace in the IBM Cloud Container Registry.

 ### Deploying the KAR Runtime System to the `kar-system` namespace

-Assuming you have set your kubectl context and have done an `ibmcloud login` into the RIS IBM Research Shared account, you can deploy KAR into your cluster in a single command:
+Assuming you have set your kubectl context, you can deploy KAR into your cluster in a single command:
 ```shell
 ./scripts/kar-k8s-deploy.sh